Segal's axioms and bootstrap for Liouville Theory: Introduction

 1mm

-For Step 1, the path integral construction was carried out by F. David and the 3 last authors in \cite{DKRV} in the case of genus ${\bf g}=0$ and extended to ${\bf g}\geq 1$ in \cite{DRV,GRV}.
+For Step 1, the path integral construction was carried out by David and the last three authors in \cite{DKRV16} in the case of genus ${\bf g}=0$, or in \cite{DRV16_tori} for ${\bf g}=1$, and then extended to arbitrary genus in \cite{GRVIHES}.
 The rigorous definition of the path integral was given in terms of the Gaussian Free Field (GFF) on $(\Sigma,g)$ which gives rise to a cylinder measure $\nu$ on the Sobolev space $H^s(\Sigma)$ of order $s<0$, see Section \ref{sec:lcft}.
 The GFF gives a mathematical sense to the formal measure $e^{-\frac{1}{4\pi }\int_\Sigma |d \phi|_g^2 d{\rm v}_g}D\phi$.
 The LCFT correlation functions are then given by